An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Methodology

 \subsection{Encoder}

-The encoder takes the features as the input and produces the node embeddings for the decoder.
-For the conventional MDVRPs, the capacity-related constraint involves only the vehicle capacity constraint \cite{li2024multi}, which can be expressed as follows:

-\begin{itemize} \item Each vehicle has a limited service capacity, and the total customer demand along its assigned route must not exceed the vehicle capacity. \end{itemize}

-As to the CLRPs, since the CLRPs have to make location decisions according to the opening cost and depot capacity, the depot capacity constraint is introduced to limit the supply capacity of each depot.
-The capacity-related constraints for the CLRPs can be summarized as follows:

-\begin{itemize} \item Each depot has a limited supply capacity, and the total customer demand supplied through the vehicles must not exceed the depot capacity. \item Each vehicle has a limited service capacity, and the total customer demand along its assigned route must not exceed the vehicle capacity. \end{itemize}

-To better encode the depot opening cost and supply capacity, we introduce two novel metrics as feature inputs:

-\emph{Capacity-Cost Ratio (CCR):} The CCR is calculated by the ratio of depot capacity to the opening cost, which represents the supply capacity per unit opening cost of a depot.

-\emph{Capacity-Demand Ratio (CDR):} The CDR is determined by the ratio of depot capacity to the total demand of all customers, which provides a normalized measure of a depot’s supply capability relative to the global demand.
+The encoder takes node features as input and produces embeddings that are subsequently used by the decoder.
+Compared to conventional VRP, the CLRP additionally involves location decisions that must account for depot opening costs and maximum capacities.
+Accordingly, depot representations incorporate not only two-dimensional geographical coordinates but also the attributes related to capacity and cost.
+Since the scales of depot opening costs and capacities vary across instances, these attributes are normalized for consistent encoding.
+In particular, two ratio-based features are used when constructing depot representations: the ratio of depot capacity to opening cost, which reflects the supply capacity per unit cost, and the ratio of depot capacity to the total customer demand, which reflects the supply capability of a depot relative to the overall customers.

-Therefore, the depot feature is denoted as a 4-dimensional vector with 2-D coordinates, CCR, and CDR, whereas the customer feature is a 3-dimensional vector with 2-D coordinates and demands.
-Since depots and customers possess features of different dimensions, we first convert them into $d_h$-dimensional initial embeddings $h^{(0)}$ through linear projections, respectively.
+Each depot is thus represented by a 4-dimensional feature vector consisting of its 2D coordinates and two normalized attributes, whereas each customer is represented by a 3-dimensional feature vector consisting of its 2D coordinates and demand.
+As depots and customers have feature vectors of different dimensionalities, we project them into a shared $d_h$-dimensional embedding space via separate linear transformations, yielding the initial embeddings $h^{(0)}$.
 To capture the interdependencies between nodes, we apply the self-attention mechanism \cite{vaswani2017attention} to obtain the node embeddings.
 Specifically, the initial embeddings are passed through $L$ attention layers, and the output embeddings of the $l$-th layer $h^l$ are given by:

 \begin{small}